ratfactor/wordleshare/README.md

 # Wordleshare

-A zero-security old-school CGI Wordle sharing page
+A zero-security old-school CGI Wordle sharing page written in 100% Perl 5 with no libraries.

 ![screenshot of wordleshare](https://ratfactor.com/images/wordleshare/wordleshare_sm.png)